doordeck/docs/source/includes/_operations.md

 > - Replace `USERNAME` and `PASSWORD` with the appropriate credentials
 > - Replace `START_TIME` and `END_TIME` with Unix timestamps of when the user should be activate from and until, use null for indefinite

 This endpoint allows operations to be performed on a lock, such as lock, unlock, add/remove user.
-Requests to this endpoint must be signed and formed as a JSON web token.
+Requests to this endpoint must be signed and formed as a JSON Web Token (JWT).

 ### HTTP Request